lusianneDjepang/student-list-jenkins-Sonar-CI-CD/README.md

 # Description

-Testt This repository is used to demonstrate how to use Jenkinsfile to build pipelinegggg
+Testt This repository is used to demonstrate how to use Jenkinsfile to build pipelinegmmmmmmggg